 As a general rule, you should aim for a clean break where your financial agreement is sorted out once-and-for-all and you become financially independent from each other.
 To prevent future claims, you should have your agreement made legally binding with a consent order.

 As far as any children are concerned, you should aim for an agreement that is in the children's best interests.
 You'll need to agree childcare arrangements, including which parent the children will continue to live with and what contact the non-resident parent will have.
+This does not have to be drawn up into a legal document, but it is worthwhile reaching an agreement with the other parent and having it written down to avoid any uncertainty in the future.

 Help with DIY and managed divorce